NikitaVispute/Data-Representation-Projects/Feature Extraction/README.md

 Feature Extraction Project

 Part I

 Implement several feature extraction methods that reduce the dimensionality of the data from m to 2.
 Input: two files: data and labels.
 The data is a comma separated matrix of size n x m.
 Here the data points are the rows, not the columns.
-The \labels" is an array of size n.
+The "labels" is an array of size n.
 The labels can only take the values 1,2,3.
 Output:
- A comma separated file containing the n x 2 matrix of the reduced data.
+1. A comma separated file containing the n x 2 matrix of the reduced data.
- A comma separated file containing the two vectors v1; v2 as a matrix of size 2 x m.
+2. A comma separated file containing the two vectors v1; v2 as a matrix of size 2 x m.

 Programs: Read the files for the matrices XT and the labels y.
 Use these to calculate two vectors v1; v2, each of size m.
 Compute the projections of XT on v1; v2 and use them to create the matrix D of size n x 2.